Recovery Playbook: Asset Based Investment

 This story is part of the series Recovery Playbook, providing guidance on how communities can recover from the impacts of the pandemic by prioritizing community engagement and quality of place.

 Every community has assets.
 COVID-19 increased our awareness of what is physically within our reach, what’s local, and what’s important.
 Those are your community assets.
 When the world came to a screeching halt, it became clear exactly what was used, needed, and desired by your community.
-Now to recover, it’s important to evaluate and plan for how to further those developments and keep creating progress focusing on asset based investment.
+Now, to recover, it’s important to evaluate and plan for how to further those developments and keep creating progress by focusing on asset-based investment.

 In this guide, we’ll take you through ABCD — asset based community development.
 We’ll help you to define and understand the assets in your community and consider strategies for investment.